HariSekhon/DevOps-Bash-tools/README.md

 - Scripts - Linux systems administration scripts:
   - installation scripts for various OS packages (RPM, Deb, Apk) for various Linux distros ([Redhat RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) / [CentOS](https://www.centos.org/) / [Fedora](https://getfedora.org/), [Debian](https://www.debian.org/) / [Ubuntu](https://ubuntu.com/), [Alpine](https://alpinelinux.org/))
-  - install if absent scripts for Python, Perl, Ruby, NodeJS and Golang modules - good for minimizing the number of source code installs by first running the OS install scripts and then only building modules which aren't already detected as installed (provided by system packages), speeding up builds and reducing the likelihood of compile failures
+  - install if absent scripts for Python, Perl, Ruby, NodeJS and Golang packages - good for minimizing the number of source code installs by first running the OS install scripts and then only building modules which aren't already detected as installed (provided by system packages), speeding up builds and reducing the likelihood of compile failures
   - install scripts for [Jython](https://www.jython.org/) and build tools like [Gradle](https://gradle.org/) and [SBT](https://www.scala-sbt.org/) for when Linux distros don't provide packaged versions or where the packaged versions are too old
   - Git branch management
   - utility scripts used from other scripts